Dollar Street - Gapminder

 Task 2 - Do It Again!

-Now repeat the steps in Task 1 for your two other factors from the list.
+Now repeat the steps in Task 1 for your other factor from the list.
 Use the template above again for these tasks.

 Task 3 - Development Disparities Within A Country